alexkarezin/jabref-wiki/Information-update-after-a-release.md

 The place that should be checked after a release are:

+(The release binaries can be downloaded from https://circleci.com/gh/JabRef/jabref)

 ## maintained by JabRef developers
 - http://www.jabref.org
 - http://www.jabref.org/faq/ (for depreciated Q&A)